drewray80/linux_cyber_unit/linux_basics_nano.md

 ## Raspberry Pi Setup
 The first step that we take in this Linux/Cyber unit is to boot a raspberry pi linux desktop.
+[raspberrypi.org](https://raspberrypi.org) has lots of resources if you are not familiar with raspberry pis.
 It can take a few minutes to boot and setup the pis and some students will have more trouble with this than others.
 I let students know that they can change their desktop preferences in anyway they like.
 This gives the students something to do while other students are getting theirs setup.
 And I have found that all students like to change background images, fonts...